Opinion: Football needs more women like Stephanie Frappart | DW | 14.08.2019

 Read more: Another trophy for Liverpool, but also food for thought for Klopp

 Even before the 35-year-old officiated this match she was seen as one of the best in the game.
-She was refereeing men's matches aged 19, international matches from 2011, and her career's peak to date was the Women's World Cup final last month.
-Still, her call-up for this game in Istanbul did change her life in one way:
+She was refereeing men's matches aged 19, international matches from 2011, and her career peak to date was the Women's World Cup final last month.
+Still, her call-up for this game in Istanbul did change her life in one way.

 "I'm more famous now," Frappart says, making pretty clear she thinks the hype around her and this "historic" game is all a little overblown.
 "The football is the same."